lcc755/SimpleCeilingFan/README.md

 # SimpleCeilingFan

-Super simple ceiling fan implemented in Java and controlled from command line.
+CeilingFan => A Java Api with buttons to change settings CeilingFan_v2 => A super simple Java command line application

 Created by Leanne Clarke.